fromheten/cretscard.com/content/blog/2012-09-30-fun_with_telnet.markdown

 Who says piracy needs some fancy schmancy Torrents or Usenet?
 Sten@blinkenlights.nl, who made #1, also hosts the whole fourth episode of Star Wars as ascii.
 To connect, you need to pop some corn, get a soda and do $`telnet towel.blinkenlights.nl`.
 The sound is not that good, though.
 And I don't think it comes in 720p.

 ### Socialize
-The web is nice, we all spend much time reding and writing here.
+The web is nice, we all spend much time reading and writing here.
 But the BBS's of the old day still live.
 There are [a lot of them, acually](http://synchro.net/sbbslist.html).
 If you want to try one random one out, [fatcats](telnet://fatcatsbbs.com) is fun.
 They [have a website too](http://fatcatsbbs.com/).

 ### Forget all about Azeroth
 All of this has been at least almost useful.
 But for forgetting your woes, there is only three things that help: time, alcohol or multi-user dungeons.
 To connect to one of the many muds avaliable, $`telnet` to `stonia.ttu.ee 4000`.
 [This particular one](http://www.mudconnect.com/mud-bin/adv_search.cgi?Mode=MUD&mud=Stonia+(The+Cruel+and+Lost+World+of+Stonia)) is newbie friendly, but remember that role-playing is encouraged.
 Be wary though, muds can be very fun and distracting!